Best Vortex Optics Should You Look at Vortex?

 Speaking of something for everyone, it’s time we looked at all the various optic types that Vortex produces.
 We’ll define several phrases and terms you’ll see throughout this article here.
 Hopefully, this will help guide you through the article, and if you feel lost, scroll back here to find your way home.

 Mini Red Dots– Mini red dots are tiny little optics that are often an open emitter design that’s almost nothing more than a window and small base.
 They utilize coin-style batteries and are small and light enough to be mounted on handguns.
 They work well on shotguns and are a great choice as a backup sight to a magnified optic.
+If you’d like to see more mini red dots for pistols, then check this article out.

 Prism – Prism, or prismatic, sights are simplistic fixed power sights that mix the simplicity of a red dot with the features of a magnified optic.
 Prisms feature lower magnification settings ranging from no magnification up to 5X.
 These optics are very compact and feature glass etched reticles, illuminated reticles and often feature a robust reticle for range estimation and windage.